Mapping stacks and categorical notions of properness: Quasi-coherent complexes on prestacks

-such that $\S$ is geometric and $q$ is relatively quasi-compact and quasi-separated and universally of cohomological dimension at most $d$.
-Assume that $p^\ast : \QC(\S) \to \QC(\X)$ admits a left adjoint $p_+$ and likewise for $(p^\prime)^\ast$.
-Then, there is a natural isomorphism

-\end{cor} \begin{proof} It is enough to give a natural isomorphism of their right adjoints -- for this we take the base-change isomorphism $p^* q_* \isom (q')_* (p')^*$ for this Cartesian square from \ref{prop:push-CD}. \end{proof}
+\begin{ex} We have occasion to apply \Cref{prop:push-CD} to stacks which are not algebraic when we prove a strong version of the Grothendieck existence theorem, \Cref{thm:coh_projective_is_proper}.
+There we consider a fiber square of stacks which is the formal completion of a fiber square of algebraic stacks along a cocompact closed subset of the base. \end{ex}

-In characteristic zero, it turns out that \CD is very often satisfied: \begin{prop} Suppose that $S$ is a Noetherian characteristic zero scheme, and that $\X$ is a finite-type $S$-stack such that the automorphisms of its geometric points are affine.
-Then, $\X$ satisfies \CD over $S$ for some $d$. \end{prop} \begin{proof} This is \cite{DrinfeldGaitsgory}.
-The sketch is: One can show that $S$ has a finite stratification by global quotient stacks, and a straightforward argument shows that having finite cohomological dimension is stable under open-closed decompositions.
+In characteristic zero, it turns out that \CD is very often satisfied: \begin{prop} Suppose that $S$ is a noetherian characteristic zero derived scheme, and that $\X$ is a finite type algebraic derived $S$-stack such that the automorphisms of its geometric points are affine.
+Then, $\X$ satisfies \CD over $S$. \end{prop} \begin{proof} This is proven in slightly more generality in \cite{DrinfeldGaitsgory}*{Theorem 1.4.2}: One can show that $\X$ has a finite stratification by global quotient stacks, and a straightforward argument shows that having finite cohomological dimension is stable under open-closed decompositions.
 It thus suffices to prove the result for global quotient stacks.
 This follows by noting that quasi-compact and quasi-separated algebraic spaces have finite cohomological dimension, and that reductive groups (e.g., $GL_n$) are linearly reductive in characteristic zero. \end{proof}